rh-aiservices-bu/image-generation-on-openshift/README.md

 The following Serving Runtimes for IGMs can be deployed on OpenShift, either standalone or using OpenShift AI.

 - [SDXL](./sdxl/Readme.md): a custom runtime to deploy the Stable Diffusion XL model (or models from the same family).
+- [StableDiffusionSafetyChecker](./stabe-diffusion-safety-checker/README.md): a custom runtime and examples to deploy and run the Stable Diffusion Safety Checker for classifying images as NSFW or safe.